Cities Within Cities

 Throughout history these cloistered communities have lived both together and apart from their surrounding communities.
 The two have come together during religious celebrations, such as Easter, and festivals, and through the traditional products and confections that the nuns produce.
 But the dwindling monastic vocation poses a challenge to their future, and that of many other historic monastic complexes throughout Europe.
 Some convents have been able to meet this challenge by adapting and opening areas for public use and programming.
 In recent years, several spaces in the Monastery of Santa Paula have been converted into a museum that houses a permanent art collection, allowing visitors to enter the otherwise secluded convent.
 Santa Paula, established in 1473, was the first monastery in Seville to be designated as a historic monument.

-Increased public access and awareness with support from American Express
+Increased Awareness and Sustainability with Support from American Express

-The convents of Seville were included on the 2016 World Monuments Watch to bring attention to the challenges they face and the need to manage change to ensure the long-term survival of this rich heritage.
-Through an award from American Express, WMF is collaborating with the city’s tourism office and the Instituto Andalúz de Patrimonio Histórico to create a printed guidebook highlighting the convents’ historic and artistic importance.
-At the Convent of Santa Inés, a fourteenth-century convent for Franciscan nuns, some remedial work will be carried out to allow partial public use of the space, following the example of Santa Paula.
+The convents of Seville were included on the 2016 World Monuments Watch to bring attention to the challenges they face and the need to manage adaptation to ensure the long-term survival of this rich heritage.
+Through an award from American Express, WMF is collaborating with several city and regional stakeholders through various actions.